 - Q and A

 A: There are many advantages of an FHA mortgage.
 Typically, only a 3.5 percent down payment is required to secure an FHA mortgage.
 Unlike conventional mortgages, the money for down payment does not have to be verified as the buyer’s money; it can be a gift to the home purchaser from outside sources.
 In addition, the credit qualifications for an FHA mortgage are often less stringent than qualifications for conventional mortgages.
 Bankruptcy or foreclosure does not necessarily disqualify a borrower from approval if the processes have been completed within the required time period.
+What if you have no money for a down payment?
+Don’t worry.
+Call us today to learn about the down payment assistance programs available to you.

 Q: Are FHA mortgage processes complicated?